Status of EU citizens in the UK – ICS Legal

 The settled status application process for EU citizens will be separate from the current one for documents confirming EU permanent residence status.
 Permanent residence status is linked to the UK’s membership of the EU and so will no longer be valid after we leave.

-If you already have a document certifying permanent residence, you will still need to apply for the new settled status document.
+If you already have a document certifying permanent residence.
+You will still need to apply for the new settled status document.
 The application process for people who need to do this will be as streamlined as possible.

 EU citizens who arrive in the UK after the cut-off date

-If you arrive before the date the UK leaves the EU, regardless of when the agreed cut off date is, you won’t have to leave the UK when they leave the EU.
+If you arrive before the date the UK leaves the EU, regardless of when the agreed cut off date is.
+You won’t have to leave the UK when they leave the EU.
 The grace period of permission to remain in the UK will apply to you.

-However, if you would like to stay in the UK after the grace period ends you must apply for permission to stay (‘leave to remain’) before that point.
+However, if you would like to stay in the UK after the grace period ends.
+You must apply for permission to stay (‘leave to remain’) before that point.

 UK employers and EU citizen employees

-If you’re an EU citizen working in the UK or a UK business that employs an EU citizen, you don’t need to do anything now.
+If you’re an EU citizen working in the UK or a UK business that employs an EU citizen.
+You don’t need to do anything now.
 There will be no change to the rights and status of EU citizens living in the UK before we leave the EU.